Choosing where to stay in Geneva isn’t simple, especially if you’re visiting for the first time.

 - Hotel Pax: Set in the centre of a residential area, this hotel is set away from the crowded streets of Old Town.
 The hotel stands out for its interior courtyard, providing a private spot to relax after a long day of sightseeing.

 - Le Cenacle: This quaint boutique hotel is set in the middle of a large park, secluded and away from the busy tourist areas.
 Most of the rooms offer views of either the park or the hotel’s garden.
 The rooms are a little small, but you’ll likely spend most of your time out exploring the city.

-✔ Best area to stay for shopping and budget travellers
+✔ Best area to stay in Geneva for shopping and budget travellers

 Plainpalais is located west of the river and next to Old Town.
 The neighbourhood centres around a massive public square that houses the city’s largest outdoor market.